Bon Secours Mother and Baby Home: Forensic excavation and recovery efforts (2023–present)

 Preparations for the Tuam site excavation began in June 2023 following the passage of the Institutional Burials Act 2022.
-The Office of the Director of Authorised Intervention (ODAIT), established in March 2023 and led by Director Daniel MacSweeney since May of that same year, is the statutory body tasked with overseeing the recovery efforts.
-While no physical excavation took place that year, the site underwent surveys, legal planning, and logistical setup in anticipation of full recovery efforts.
+The Office of the Director of Authorised Intervention at Tuam (ODAIT), established in March 2023 and led by Director Daniel MacSweeney since May of that same year, is the statutory body tasked with overseeing the recovery efforts.
+While no physical excavation took place in 2023, the site underwent surveys, legal planning, and logistical setup in anticipation of full recovery work.
 Excavation works formally began on 16 June 2025 with the establishment of forensic control and site setup.
-Full-scale forensic recovery efforts commenced on 14 July and are expected to take approximately two years to complete with the aim of recovering the remains of up to 796 infants and children believed to be buried in a disused underground septic tank, identifying them where possible through DNA analysis and forensic techniques, and providing them with a dignified reburial within a dedicated memorial garden at the site.
+Full-scale forensic recovery efforts commenced on 14 July and are expected to take about two years, with the aim of recovering the remains of up to 796 infants and children believed to be buried in a disused underground septic tank, identifying them where possible through DNA analysis and forensic techniques, and providing them with a dignified reburial within a dedicated memorial garden at the site.
 The site is enclosed by a 2.4-metre-high hoarding and monitored continuously to preserve forensic integrity, with international experts from Colombia, Spain, the UK, Canada, and the United States joining Irish specialists in the recovery effort.

-As of September 2025, the excavation team have initially focused on two areas of the site, the former workhouse yard and a 10 ft part of the workhouse wall, where no burials are expected to be located, before moving on to areas with known burials.
+Up to September 2025, the excavation team initially focused on two areas of the site, the former workhouse yard and a 3 m part of the workhouse wall, where no burials were expected, before moving on to areas with known burials.

-On 4 October 2025, the excavation team announced that they had discovered five sets of skeletal remains dating to the period when the site was a workhouse, from 1841 to 1918.
+On 4 October 2025, the excavation team announced the discovery of five sets of skeletal remains dating to the period when the site was a workhouse, from 1841 to 1918.